Georgia Engel: Career

 In 2012, she appeared in episodes of The Office as Irene, an older lady being helped by Erin Hannon (Ellie Kemper).
 She also appeared in two episodes of Two and a Half Men as the mother of Lyndsey McElroy, Alan's girlfriend.
-The character would also become a lesbian lover of Alan's mom, Evelyn.
+The character also became a lesbian lover of Alan's mom, Evelyn.
 In March 2012, 35 years after the close of The Mary Tyler Moore Show, Engel was reunited with Betty White in the third season of Hot in Cleveland as Mamie Sue Johnson, best friend of White's character Elka, in a recurring role.

-Engel appeared in the new Annie Baker play John, which opened off-Broadway at the Signature Theatre on July 22, 2015 (previews), directed by Sam Gold.
+Engel appeared in John, an Annie Baker play which opened Off-Broadway at the Signature Theatre on July 22, 2015 (previews), directed by Sam Gold.
 The play ran to September 6, 2015.
 The cast also featured Lois Smith.
 Engel won a 2016 Obie Award for Distinguished Performance by an Actress and was nominated for the 2016 Lucille Lortel Award, Outstanding Lead Actress in a Play for her role in this play.

-Engel starred in the musical Gotta Dance, which premiered at the Bank of America Theatre, Chicago on December 13, 2015, and ran until January 17, 2016.
+Engel starred in the musical Gotta Dance, which premiered at the Bank of America Theatre, Chicago, on December 13, 2015, and ran until January 17, 2016.
 The cast also featured Stefanie Powers, Lillias White, and André De Shields.
 The musical was directed and choreographed by Jerry Mitchell, with a book by Chad Beguelin and Bob Martin, and the score by Matthew Sklar and Nell Benjamin.
 The musical, under the new title of Half Time, played a limited engagement at the Paper Mill Playhouse in Millburn, New Jersey.
 The production opened on May 31, 2018, and was scheduled to run to July 1, 2018.

 Personal life and death

 Engel was an adherent of Christian Science.
 She died on April 12, 2019, at the age of 70 in Princeton, New Jersey.
 Her friend John Quilty told The New York Times that the cause was unknown, as Engel did not consult doctors due to her religious beliefs.
-She was buried at Cape Charles Cemetery, in Cape Charles, Virginia.
+She was buried at Cape Charles Cemetery in Cape Charles, Virginia.